nuweba/faasbenchmark/README.md

 - Container reuse - invoking a function by using the same environment / container / sandbox for more than one invocation, it can be full reuse or partial reuse (same storage, same process, reloaded user code / same storage, restart the runtime process / etc)
 - Warm start - invoking a function using a warm container with a prebaked unused sandbox - resources from previous invocations are not recycled.
 - Cold start - invoking a function when no container / sandbox is ready to receive the request.
-A new container must be created and the runtime and user code loaded. cold start latency is mostly an internal metric, from the outside the cold start is only part of the total overhead that can affect the end-user experience.
+A new container must be created and the runtime and user code loaded. cold start latency is mostly an internal metric, from the outside the cold start is only part of the total overhead that can affect the end-user experience. in some scenarios we can encounter a portion of the full cold start, think about scale prediction and statistical algorithms

 A FaaS platform might support some or all of the above invocation types.
 Depending on the load pattern, we might encounter different ratios of invocation types.